[2023] How to Quickly Delete Downloads on Mac - 3 Ways

 Final Words

-Now you know where the Downloads folder is on your Mac and how to get rid of unneeded downloads permanently.
-Go ahead and choose a method you like to start cleaning up your Downloads folder.
+Now that you know where the Downloads folder is on your Mac and how to permanently get rid of unneeded downloads, feel free to choose a method you prefer to start cleaning up your Downloads folder.

-By the way, BuhoCleaner is an excellent Mac cleaner that can clean your Mac thoroughly.
+By the way, BuhoCleaner is an excellent Mac cleaner that can thoroughly clean your Mac.
 Don’t forget to give it a try.

 FAQs